Proudly Serving Colorado Springs and South Denver

 Filing an insurance claim for mold remediation can be a bit daunting, but here are a few tips to make the process smoother:

-1. Act fast: Report the mold issue to your insurance company as soon as you discover it.
+1. Act fast: Report the mold issue to your insurance company when you discover it.
 Immediate action can prevent further damage and help keep your remediation costs lower.

 2. Document the damage: Take pictures or videos of the affected area before any cleanup begins.
 This visual evidence can be beneficial in supporting your claim.

-3. Keep a record of repairs: If you have to make any immediate repairs to prevent further damage, keep receipts and records of all the work done.
+3. Keep a record of repairs: If you must make any immediate repairs to prevent further damage, keep receipts and records of all the work done.

 4. Work with professionals: Some insurance policies may require professional assessment and restoration for coverage.
-Consider hiring a reputable, locally owned and operated restoration company like Restoration King to ensure the safety and thorough restoration of your property.
+Consider hiring a reputable, locally owned and operated restoration company like Restoration King to ensure your property’s safety and thorough restoration.

 5. Understand your policy: Knowing your policy’s specifics can help you understand what is covered and what isn’t.
 This knowledge can save you from unexpected costs and disappointments.

 Remember, mold remediation can be a significant expense, but it’s necessary for the health and safety of your home and family.
-Understanding your insurance coverage can help you navigate this stressful situation with a little more ease.
+Understanding your insurance coverage can help you navigate this stressful situation more quickly.

 Tips for Preventing Mold Growth